Knerten0815/masters-thesis/content/introduction.typ

 #TODO[
 	Introduce the topic of your thesis, e.g. with a little historical overview:
 ]
 Mass spectrometry (MS) is a widely used analytical technique in chemistry and biology to identify and quantify molecules based on their mass-to-charge ratio.
 The technique was first developed in the early 20th century @Thomson1910 @Dempster1918 and has evolved significantly over the years.
 Today, MS is used in various fields, including proteomics, metabolomics, and environmental analysis, to study the composition of substance samples and identify unknown compounds.
 One of the key challenges in MS is the interpretation of the acquired data, which often requires expert knowledge and sophisticated algorithms to derive meaningful information from the raw measurements.
-In recent years, machine learning and data visualization techniques have been increasingly applied to MS data analysis to automate and improve the interpretation process @Workman2024 @Yates2009 @Collins2021 @Liebal2020.
-The ChemSpaceExplorer team of University of Applied Sciences Düsseldorf develops modern visualization concepts for leveraging machine learning models in MS data analysis.
-This thesis focuses on the visualization of feature importance in machine learning models for mass spectrometry analysis to enhance the interpretability of the results and facilitate the identification of molecular structures from MS data.
+In recent years, machine learning and data visualization techniques have been increasingly applied to MS data analysis to automate and improve the interpretation process @Workman2024 @Yates2009 @Collins2021 @Wu2025 @Liebal2020. _*[Example ms2deepscore and its use in matchms and maybe Spec2Vec?]*_ The ChemSpaceExplorer team of University of Applied Sciences Düsseldorf develops modern visualization concepts for leveraging machine learning models in MS data analysis.
+This thesis is a collaboration with the ChemSpaceExplorer team and aims to enhance the interpretability of machine learning models for MS data analysis by visualizing the importance of features in the models.

 - mass spectrums are used to derive molecular structural data
 	- This is called structural annotation and is a complex manual process _(is it though?)_
 	- Other use cases include isotope analysis, process monitoring, biomarker detection (for metabolite patterns)
 - Why is molecular structural data important:
-		- metabolomics _(TODO: what is this actually?)_, natural products _(and this?)_, drug discovery
+		- metabolomics, natural products _(and this?)_, drug discovery
 - How is molecular similarity used in this context:
 	- properties of unknown moles can be derived from known moles
 	- fingerprints, similarity maps